dhellmann/pymotw-3/source/sys/imports.rst

 Each finder on the meta-path is interrogated before :data:`sys.path` is searched, so there is always an opportunity to have a central importer load modules without explicitly modifying :data:`sys.path`.
-Once the module is "found", the loader API works in the same way as for regular loaders (although this example is truncated for simplicity).
+Once the module is "found," the loader API works in the same way as for regular loaders (although this example is truncated for simplicity).